 Nevertheless the old provincial names survive in everyday parlance: lovely history-laden names like Quercy, Périgord, Gascogne, Gévaudan, Margeride, Velay, Touraine, Béarn, Rouergue, are immediately recognisable to the modern French ear, although they have no official status.

-Car registration plates previously bore the departmental number as the last two digits, which allowed the walker the amusement of trying to work out where passing cars came from.
+Car registration plates previously bore the departmental number as the last two digits, which allowed walkers to amuse themselves by trying to work out where passing cars came from.
 A deplorable new law, enacted in 2009, changed this arrangement and deprived travellers of this innocent pleasure.